-Don't Trade Enduring Intimacies for Cheap Thrills

-- 1 Dear friend, pay close attention to this, my wisdom; listen very closely to the way I see it. - 2 Then you'll acquire a taste for good sense; what I tell you will keep you out of trouble. - 3 The lips of a seductive woman are oh so sweet, her soft words are oh so smooth. - 4 But it won't be long before she's gravel in your mouth, a pain in your gut, a wound in your heart. - 5 She's dancing down the primrose path to Death; she's headed straight for Hell and taking you with her. - 6 She hasn't a clue about Real Life, about who she is or where she's going. - 7 So, my friend, listen closely; don't treat my words casually. - 8 Keep your distance from such a woman; absolutely stay out of her neighborhood.

-- 9 You don't want to squander your wonderful life, to waste your precious life among the hardhearted. - 10 Why should you allow strangers to take advantage of you?
-Why be exploited by those who care nothing for you? - 11 You don't want to end your life full of regrets, nothing but skin and bones, - 12 Saying, "Oh, why didn't I do what they told me?
-Why did I reject a disciplined life? - 13 Why didn't I listen to my mentors, or take my teachers seriously? - 14 My life is ruined!
-I haven't one blessed thing to show for my life!" - 15 Do you know the saying, "Drink from your own rain barrel, draw water from your own spring-fed well"? - 16 It's true.
-Otherwise, you may one day come home and find your barrel empty and your well polluted. - 17 Your spring water is for you and you only, not to be passed around among strangers. - 18 Bless your fresh-flowing fountain!
-Enjoy the wife you married as a young man! - 19 Lovely as an angel, beautiful as a rose-don't ever quit taking delight in her body.
-Never take her love for granted! - Why would you trade enduring intimacies for cheap thrills with a whore?
-For dalliance with a promiscuous stranger? - 21 Mark well that GOD doesn't miss a move you make; he's aware of every step you take. - 22 The shadow of your sin will overtake you; you'll find yourself stumbling all over yourself in the dark. - 23 Death is the reward of an undisciplined life; your foolish decisions trap you in a dead end.
+Don't trade enduring intimacies for cheap thrills

+Proverbs 5:1-23 (The Message)

+Dear friend, pay close attention to this, my wisdom; listen very closely to the way I see it.

+Then you'll acquire a taste for good sense; what I tell you will keep you out of trouble.

+The lips of a seductive woman are oh so sweet, her soft words are oh so smooth.

+But it won't be long before she's gravel in your mouth, a pain in your gut, a wound in your heart.

+She's dancing down the primrose path to Death; she's headed straight for Hell and taking you with her.

+She hasn't a clue about Real Life, about who she is or where she's going.

+So, my friend, listen closely; don't treat my words casually.

+Keep your distance from such a woman; absolutely stay out of her neighborhood.

+You don't want to squander your wonderful life, to waste your precious life among the hardhearted.

+Why should you allow strangers to take advantage of you?
+Why be exploited by those who care nothing for you?

+You don't want to end your life full of regrets, nothing but sin and bones,

+Saying, "Oh, why didn't I do what they told me?
+Why did I reject a disciplined life?

+Why didn't I listen to my mentors, or take my teachers seriously?

+My life is ruined!
+I haven't one blessed thing to show for my life!"

+Do you know the saying, "Drink from your own rain barrel, draw water from your own spring-fed well"?

+It's true.
+Otherwise, you may one day come home and find your barrel empty and your well polluted.

+Your spring water is for you and you only, not to be passed around among strangers.

+Bless your fresh-flowing fountain!
+Enjoy the wife you married as a young man!

+Lovely as an angel, beautiful as a rose - don't ever quit taking delight in her body.
+Never take her love for granted!
+Why would you trade enduring intimacies for cheap thrills with a whore? for dalliance with a promiscuous stranger?

+Mark well that God doesn't miss a move you make; he's aware of every step you take.

+The shadow of your sin will overtake you; you'll find yourself stumbling all over yourself in the dark.

+Death is the reward of an undisciplined life; your foolish decisions trap you in a dead end.

-Proverbs Chapter 5 contrasts the cheap thrills of engaging in an immoral relationship versus the enduring intimacy you can enjoy with your own spouse.
+Proverbs 5 contrasts the cheap thrills of engaging in an immoral relationship versus the enduring intimacy you can enjoy with your own spouse.
 The cheap thrill is momentary.
 It leaves you ruined.
-The enduring intimacy with your own spouse is like a fresh flowing fountain.
+The enduring intimacy with your own spouse is like a fresh-flowing fountain.
 God's instruction is not to trade the enduring intimacy you can enjoy with your own wife with the cheap thrill of a seductress.
-Let this be branded in your own soul, your heart and your mind.
+Let this be branded in your own soul, your heart, and your mind.
 Nothing can replace what you enjoy with your own wife.